 Nursing and Midwifery Office

-Led by the Chief Nurse and Midwifery Officer, Ms Jennifer Hurley, the Nursing and Midwifery Office sets the strategic direction of nursing and midwifery professions in SA Health through engagement, partnership and collaboration with more than thirty three thousand (33,000) nurses and midwives working in private and public sectors, health care-related industries, education providers, as well as consumers and other stakeholders.
+Led by the Chief Nurse and Midwifery Officer, Ms Jennifer Hurley, the Nursing and Midwifery Office sets the strategic direction of nursing and midwifery professions in SA Health through engagement, partnership and collaboration with more than thirty three thousand (33,000) nurses and midwives working in private and public sectors,

 The Nursing and Midwifery Office is a part of the Office for Professional Leadership and works in an inter-professional collaborative model with the Chief Medical Officer’s Office and the Chief Allied and Scientific Health Advisor's Office.